Is YC still the best accelerator for your startup in 2026?

 The answer to this question is yes it most likely is.
 YC consistency beats on almost every level.
-Most of the partners are billion dollar exited founders with a consitant of not only making the right investments but most of them have already exited and build billion-dollar companies themselves.
+Most of the partners are billion dollar exited founders with a consistent track record of not only making the right investments but most of them have already exited and build billion-dollar companies themselves.

-I has previously backed companies like dropbox, airbnb and coinbase.
+It has previously backed companies like Dropbox, Airbnb and Coinbase.

 Here is another article on the topic.